Daily Communion

 Later that night, I had Communion for the first time in years.
 I lit a candle, had the cracker, the wine, and my Bible ready.
 I said a simple prayer asking for forgiveness for my sins.

 I thought about my sins and what they were and gave them to Christ in that prayer.
 Then, I broke the cracker and got ready to pour the wine.
-As I grabbed the wine, I chuckled.
+As I grabbed the wine, I noticed something that made me chuckle.

-“Only You would come up with something like this.”
+“Only You would come up with something like this,” I thought.

-You know how the white rabbit symbolizes the Holy Spirit here on this website?
+As you may know, the white rabbit symbolizes the Holy Spirit on this website.
 To me, the white rabbit automatically means God.

-So I had this reusable bottle cap I’d grabbed from my kitchen drawer to preserve the wine.
+I had a reusable bottle cap that I had grabbed from my kitchen drawer to preserve the wine.
 I never paid attention to the bottle cap until this moment:

-See what I mean?
-I took that as a confirmation that I was on the right path.
+I took it as a confirmation that I was on the right path.

 Stay tuned and keep reading.
 The plot thickens.